Red Flax: Growing and Care Guide Essentials

 Like other Linum varieties, Crimson Flax is tolerant of cold conditions.
 So, this plant won’t typically need special care for overwintering.

-It is usually easier to plant Red Flax seeds directly in the ground.
+It is usually easier to plant seeds directly in the ground.
 Still, many gardeners choose to start them in containers and transplant them later.
-Be mindful of the plant’s root system if you take this approach, as it won’t handle damage well.
+Consider the plant’s root system if you take this approach, as it won’t handle damage well.

 You can also start this plant in small peat pots to make the transplanting process easier.
-Follow the steps in the How to Plant section when transplanting your Red Flax seedlings.
+Follow the steps in the How to Plant section when transplanting your seedlings.

-It is not necessary to deadhead your Crimson Flax plant.
+It is not necessary to deadhead your plant.
 However, if you prefer a tidier look, you can trim away any old and withered foliage after the plant’s growing season has ended.

 Common Problems and How to Treat Them